blockful-io/shutter-staking/docs/staking-architecture.md

   before they can unstake

-* `uint256 public minimumStake`: the minimum amount of SHU tokens that must be staked
+* `uint256 public minimumStake`: the minimum amount of SHU tokens that must be staked at the first stake

-* `uint256 public totalStaked`: the total amount of SHU tokens staked from all keypers including the SHU rewards accumulated until the current timestamp
+* `uint256 public totalStaked`: the total amount of SHU tokens staked from all keypers including the compounded SHU rewards

-* `uint256 public lastUpdateTimestamp`: the last time the contract was updated and the rewards were calculated
+* `uint256 public lastUpdateTimestamp`: the last time cumulativeRewards were updated

 ### Mappings